CCCKW/stark/docs/source/install.rst

 Method 1
 ++++++++++++++++++++
-This installation method is offline.
+This installation method is based on github.

 step1.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~